appwrite/appwrite/docs/tutorials/add-translations.md

 ### 1.1 Fork the Appwrite repository

 Before making any changes, you will need to fork Appwrite's repository to keep branches on the official repo clean.
-To do that, visit the [Appwrite Github repository](https://github.com/appwrite/appwrite) and click on the fork button.
+To do that, visit the [Appwrite GitHub repository](https://github.com/appwrite/appwrite) and click on the fork button.

 ![Fork button](images/fork.png)